Red Teaming in the Age of AI

 Build a clear, actionable approach to testing AI systems in production

-- A hands-on pathway to building AI red teaming skills through OffSec's OSAI course
+Build AI red teaming skills through OffSec’s hands-on OSAI course

 See where AI systems actually break

-Understand how AI systems fail under real-world conditions, from prompt manipulation to unintended outputs that traditional testing often misses.
+See how systems fail in real conditions, from prompt attacks to risky outputs that standard tests miss.

 Move from ad hoc experimentation to a consistent methodology that improves coverage and reduces blind spots.